 What if… ok, so I addressed most of those above.
 I can’t make you ask for a review, but by not asking you (and future clients) will never know what your business is like and you won’t benefit.

 I’m not good at writing/calling.
 Then keep it simple.
 Add a sentence to the end of your newsletter, on your Facebook posts, you have to practice the ‘ask’.
 You’ll find a way that sits well with you.

-Won’t I look like I’m bragging
+Won’t I look like I’m bragging by posting the testimonial